 In January 2019, ECHA proposed a wide-ranging restriction on intentional uses of microplastics in products placed on the EU/EEA market to avoid or reduce their release to the environment.
-The proposal is estimated to cut down emissions by at least 70 % and prevent the release of 500 000 tonnes of microplastics over the 20-year period following its introduction.
+The proposal is estimated to prevent the release of 500 000 tonnes of microplastics over the 20-year period following its introduction.

-ECHA’s scientific committees are currently developing their opinion on the proposal, which is expected to be finalised by summer 2020.
-The European Commission will make the final decision taking ECHA’s opinion into consideration.
+ECHA’s scientific committees support the proposal.
+The European Commission and the EU Member States will make the final decision taking ECHA’s opinion into consideration.
 Follow the links below for more details.